 Our annual effective income tax rate increased to 36.2% of income for fiscal 2010 compared to 35.6% of income for fiscal 2009.
 The increase in fiscal 2010's tax rate is primarily due to a lower proportion of tax free interest income due to a strategic shift to a mix of lower risk securities versus the prior year's holdings.
-See Note 8 "Income Taxes" in our consolidated financial statements, included elsewhere in this report, for a reconciliation of the statutory U.S. federal income tax rate to our effective tax rate.
-We expect the tax rate for fiscal 2011 to be favorable to fiscal 2010 due in part to an anticipated increase in income generated from foreign operations.
+See Note 8 "Income Taxes" in the Notes to the Consolidated Financial Statements, for a reconciliation of the statutory U.S. federal income tax rate to our effective tax rate.